BFI Future Film Festival

-The BFI Future Film Festival is a United Kingdom film festival for young filmmakers (16-25 year-olds), organised by the British Film Institute.
-Founded in 2008, it takes place over a weekend in February each year, and focuses equally on fiction, animation and documentary.
+The BFI Future Film Festival is a film festival which aims "to help young people break into the screen industries", organised by the British Film Institute.
+Founded in 2008, it takes place over four days in February each year, and focuses equally on fiction, animation and documentary, as well as TV and video games.

-The festival provides emerging filmmakers and "young people who love watching films" with masterclasses, workshops, film screenings from emerging filmmakers and Q&A sessions, all at BFI Southbank in London.
-The festival is not just for filmmakers.
+The festival provides young people with masterclasses, workshops and film screenings from emerging filmmakers, at BFI Southbank in London.
+Since 2020, the festival has simultaneously run online events, aimed at young people across the UK.
+Since 2024, the festival expanded to also have events and screenings in venues UK wide.